HWu3150/Distributed_File_Storage/README.md

 1. Ensure you have the following installed on your system:
     - Java Development Kit (JDK) version 11
     - Maven
-    - Bash shell (for Linux, macOS, or PowerShell on Windows)
+    - Bash shell (for Linux, macOS, or Git Bash / WSL on Windows)

 2. Verify that `jpaxos.jar` is located in the `libs` directory within the root of this project.